yiisoft/yii2-redis/docs/guide/topics-session.md

 ];
 ```

-If you only use the redis session, you can also configure the parameters of the connection within the
+If you use redis only for a session storage, you can also configure the parameters of the connection within the
-cache component (no connection application component needs to be configured in this case):
+session component (no connection application component needs to be configured in this case):

 ```php
 return [